javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 *JPrintHtml* module
 -------------------

-This module provides one function per code representation to dump a program into a set of **.html** files (one per class) related together by the control flow graph.
-Each printing function takes as parameters the program, the name of the output directory and a type **info**.
-The type **info** is used to insert custom annotations at different levels : class, method, field and program point.
-A value **void_info** is also given and can be used by default.

-In order to print your own code representations, this module also provides a functor *Make* that can be instantiated by a module of signature *PrintInterface*.
-This functor generates a module of signature *HTMLPrinter* containing a function **print_program**, similar to the others printing functions present in *JPrintHtml*.
-We will give an example in the tutorial.
+This module allows, for a given code representation, to dump a program into a set of **.html** files (one per class) related together by the control flow graph.
+It provides a functor *Make* that can be instantiated by a module of signature *PrintInterface*.
+This functor generates a module of signature *HTMLPrinter* containing a function **print_program**.

+This module is internally used by the different *Sawja* code representations through a **print_program** function to dump a program using their representation.

+The printer for *JCode*, which is a *Javalib* module is defined in *JPrintHtml* using the presented functor.
+It will be used as example in the tutorial.

 Tutorial
 ========